Plane table

-A plane table (plain table prior to 1830) is a device used in surveying site mapping, exploration mapping, coastal navigation mapping, and related disciplines to provide a solid and level surface on which to make field drawings, charts and maps.
+A plane table (plain table prior to 1830) is a device used in surveying, site mapping, exploration mapping, coastal navigation mapping, and related disciplines to provide a solid and level surface on which to make field drawings, charts and maps.
 The early use of the name plain table reflected its simplicity and plainness rather than its flatness.

 "Plane" refers to the table being both flat and levelled (horizontal).

 History

 The earliest mention of a plane table dates to 1551 in Abel Foullon's "Usage et description de l'holomètre", published in Paris.
 However, since Foullon's description was of a complete, fully developed instrument, it must have been invented earlier.

 A brief description was also added to the 1591 edition of Digge's Pantometria.
 The first mention of the device in English was by Cyprian Lucar in 1590.

+The Swiss instrument maker Leonhard Zubler published an account of the plane table in Novum instrumentum geometricum, 1607.
+He used the term Instrumentum Chorographicum crediting its invention to Philipp Eberhard, a fellow Swiss instrument maker based in Zurich.

 Some have credited Johann Richter, also known as Johannes Praetorius, a Nuremberg mathematician, in 1610 with the first plane table, but this appears to be incorrect.